kevinsawade/start-science-here/README.md

 # Start Science Here!

+## Going to the documentation page

+If you are currently viewing this document on github.com it is highly advised, that you move over to the documentation page at https://kevinsawade.github.io/start-science-here/.
+This page is much more user friendly and can contain more content, that can not be rendered at github.com

 ## An introduction to scientific programming, python, molecular dynamics and more

 Welcome to start science here!
 This project is meant to introduce you to the world of scientific programming and teach you the most important concepts.
 This project is subdivided into different main topics.
 You can dive right into the python tutorial by visiting: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kevinsawade/start-science-here/HEAD?urlpath=%2Ftree%2Ffilepath=python_tutorial).
 If you want to take the full course, take the recommended route: